Skills East Sussex (SES)

 • where appropriate, lobby collectively on behalf of apprentices, employers and training providers to ensure ongoing sustainability and growth of apprenticeships in East Sussex.

-If your business would like to find out more about apprenticeships, or support to access funding, please visit the Transform Skills Toolkit or contact TRANSFORM@eastsussex.gov.uk
+If your business would like to find out more about apprenticeships, or find support to access funding, visit the Council’s TRANSFORM Service page or contact TRANSFORM@eastsussex.gov.uk

 For details of current apprenticeship vacancies, search apprenticeship vacancies when visiting Opportunities pages at Careers East Sussex.